Frequently Asked Questions

 Tuition for our program is $5,000 plus books and materials (books are not included in the tuition and are purchased by the student directly from Kaplan Financial.
 Duquesne University does not sell the books).

 - Payment must be paid in full before the first class and by established deadlines unless you enroll in the University approved payment plan.
-This option requires 50% of tuition paid by the deadline followed by the remaining portion in two payments: 25% one month after deadline, 25% two months after deadline.
+This option requires 25% of tuition paid by the deadline followed by the remaining portion in three payments: 25% each month after the deadline.
 This option carries a sign-up fee and an interest charge for the subsequent two monthly payments.

 - There is no University or Federal Financial Aid available for this program.